liljacs/in3120-2021/papers/README.md

   The textbook starts with discussing document-term matrices, and then arrives at an inverted index as a way to represent a sparse document-term matrix.
 Alternative approaches and representations exist, and one that has shown itself feasible and cost-efficient is to consider rows of bits (the "signature" of a document) in a document-term matrix as the primary way to represent an indexed document.
 This paper illustrates such an approach in use at Microsoft.

+* (☕) Y. A. Malkov, D. A. Yashunin, ["Efficient and Robust Approximate Nearest Neighbor Search using Hierarchical Navigable Small World Graphs"](efficient-and-robust-approximate-nearest-neighbor-search.pdf).

+  Through appropriate preprocessing we can represent documents and queries as dense numerical vectors, e.g., using the embedding vector techniques described in some of the other papers listed here.
+Searching for the most relevant documents then becomes a problem of being able to very efficiently identify which document vectors that are the closest to the query vector according to some suitable distance metric.
+This paper describes an index structure specialized for this purpose.

 ## Algorithms and data structures for strings

 * (🍀) U. Germann, E. Joanis, S. Larkin, ["Tightly Packed Tries: How to Fit Large Models in Memory and Make them Load Fast, Too"](tightly-packed-tries.pdf).